-Subtle rose perfumes punctuate the air on approach, but inside the yew-sheltered garden itself the aromas combine and grow heady and visitors can be seen chasing a particular bouquet to its source.
+A rose garden was created by Maud Messel in the 1920s as part of her romantic vision for the planting schemes to surround the medieval style house.
+She filled it with herbs and old fashioned roses, sourcing many of the plants from gardening friends, swapping cuttings and plants from a variety of rare species.
+Subtle rose perfumes punctuate the air on approach, but inside the yew-sheltered garden itself, the aromas combine and grow heady and visitors can be seen chasing a particular bouquet to its source.
 All our roses are scented in varying degrees, but perhaps the most distinctive (and certainly most popular) is ‘Jude the Obscure’ with its powerful, almost lemony musk.

 We remove spent blooms but leave some once-flowering roses to produce autumn hips – particularly ‘Complicata’ and the ramblers.
 Long new rambler growth is tied up for future use, whilst fertilising after the first flush helps repeat-flowering roses perform.
 We also remove and burn diseased material and trim the geraniums and nepeta (catmint) as they grow scruffy, leaving the lavender to flower.

 Sit for a while on one of the benches, soak up the sunshine and breathe in the essence of summer, all the while listening to the play of water from the fountain and the birdsong from the trees in the surrounding garden.